Signed Into Law

 Which agencies enforce HJR99?

-HJR99 is enforced by Texas Secretary of State (Election administration) and County Appraisal Districts (Future administration of exemption).
+HJR99 is enforced by County Appraisal Districts (Future administration of exemption) and Texas Secretary of State (Election administration).

 Q

-The compliance urgency for HJR99 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HJR99 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q